GoodAnalysis/GoodAnalysis/README.md

 ---

 ### 🎯 How I work
-I learned to code later in life, have moved from research through to strategy and now can execute.
+I learned to code later in life, have moved from research through to strategy and now execution.
+I use Linear to organise my life and work.
 I like building cool things.
 Clean architecture, clear data flows, reliable automation, and products that scale.
-My background in insight and product strategy lets me bridge commercial and technical teams to deliver solutions that work in the real world.
+I have worn many hats, and am often hired as the bridge between commercial and technical teams.

 ---